bekk/bekk-christmas/post/opensource/how-to-contribute-to-open-source.md

 When picking an issue and committing time to work on it, it's good practice to write a comment on the issue stating that you're keen on helping out.
 This let's the repository maintainers know that someone's working on it, they might even assign you to the issue 😀

-_Tip: reference your pull request and issue by using `#<issue/pull request id>`.
+_Tip: refer your pull request and issue by using `#<issue/pull request id>`.
 This generates a link to the issue/pull request._

 ### Create a pull request